opendocsg/slw-judgments-backfill/2011_SGHC_52/report.md

  receive “25% shares in the company”.
 The second e-mail clarified that “the shares for [the husband were] not share transfers but stock options”.
 Other than those two brief e-mails, there was no discovery of any e-mail, memorandum, letter or minute evidencing discussions or negotiations between the husband and [K] Asia or [K] Holdings or the latter’s board decision to give the husband the stock option.

-41     The Court of Appeal in _Wee Ah Lian v Teo Siak Weng_ [1992] 1 SLR(R) 347 held that full and frank disclosure was paramount and that, in its absence, the court was entitled to draw inferences adverse to the party who failed to comply.
-There have been many instances where the court had chosen to disbelieve a party owing to a lack of full and frank disclosure by that party, and demonstrated its readiness to make adverse inferences against the errant party, such as in _Koo Shirley v Mok Kong Chua Kenneth_ [1989] 1 SLR(R) 244, as well as _Tan Siew Eng (alias Tan Siew Eng Irene) v Ng Meng Hin_ [2003] 3 SLR(R) 474, _inter alia_.
+41     The Court of Appeal in _Wee Ah Lian v Teo Siak Weng_ <span class="citation">[1992] 1 SLR(R) 347</span> held that full and frank disclosure was paramount and that, in its absence, the court was entitled to draw inferences adverse to the party who failed to comply.
+There have been many instances where the court had chosen to disbelieve a party owing to a lack of full and frank disclosure by that party, and demonstrated its readiness to make adverse inferences against the errant party, such as in _Koo Shirley v Mok Kong Chua Kenneth_ <span class="citation">[1989] 1 SLR(R) 244</span>, as well as _Tan Siew Eng (alias Tan Siew Eng Irene) v Ng Meng Hin_ <span class="citation">[2003] 3 SLR(R) 474</span>, _inter alia_.

 42     The husband had ignored his duty of full and frank disclosure time and again in the proceedings.
 I did not accept his argument that his failure to disclose his assets, when he filed his AAMs and when asked by the district judge below, was due to his belief that the assets were irrelevant, the stock option having been granted after the execution of the Deed.
 Clearly, the assets fell within s 112(10) ( _b_ ) of the Act and he ought to have disclosed the existence of the assets while maintaining that they ought to be excluded as matrimonial assets under cl 11 of the Deed.